This post was last updated on October 7th, 2022 at 11:11 am.

-This is the last of our four-part series on the unique IconCMO linking feature between your contributions module and your accounting system.
-Your contributions-accounting links give you
+This is the last of our four-part series on the unique IconCMO linking feature between your donations module and your accounting system.
+Your donation-accounting links give you

-- the power to accurately record contributions and accounting entries at the same time,
+- the power to accurately record donations and accounting entries at the same time,

 - the power to clearly account for donation revenues,

-- and the power to honor donors’ trust that their contributions will be used according to their wishes.
+- and the power to honor donors’ trust that their donations will be used according to their wishes.

 Part 1 deals with the basics of how to set up your links.

-Part 2 shows the results you can get with your financial reports and contribution statements.
+Part 2 shows the results you can get with your financial reports and donation statements.

 Now in part 4, we’ll look at how you can use IconCMO’s accounting link to record pass-through donations.